dhanalakshmim-eng/cantilever/project_2_OCR_Text_Extraction/README.md

 └── README.md  # Project documentation

 🔒 static/uploads/ folder is used to store uploaded images temporarily.
+IT will be stored in your device after extracting the image

 ## 🔧 Setup Instructions